KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 ### 3.3 Temporal Trends in Spatial Scale Selection (RQ2)

-Despite dramatic improvements in computational capacity and spatial data availability over two decades, researchers have not systematically adopted finer spatial resolutions.
-Mixed-effects analysis reveals no significant temporal trend (β = 0.012, p > 0.05), with substantial country-level clustering (ICC = 33.1%) indicating that institutional factors rather than technological capabilities drive methodological choices.
-This finding rejects technological determinism and suggests that data infrastructure and research traditions constrain scale selection more than computational limitations (Steenbeek & Weisburd, 2016).
+Despite huge improvements in computer power and spatial data over two decades, researchers haven't moved toward smaller spatial units.
+Mixed-effects analysis shows no temporal trend (β = 0.012, p > 0.05), with substantial country-level clustering (ICC = 33.1%) showing that institutional factors drive methodological choices more than technology.
+This rejects the idea that better computers automatically lead to better methods and suggests that data infrastructure and research traditions matter more than computational power (Steenbeek & Weisburd, 2016).

 ![Temporal Trends Analysis](20250710_Analysis%20&%20Results/enhanced_temporal_analysis.png)